Hole (band): Composition

 Initially, Hole drew inspiration from no wave and experimental bands, which is evident in their earliest recordings, specifically "Retard Girl", but frontwoman Love also drew from a variety of influences.
 Love cited post-punk group Echo & the Bunnymen and classic rock such as Neil Young and Fleetwood Mac.
 The band's first album, Pretty on the Inside, was heavily influenced by noise and punk rock, using discordant melodies, distortion, and feedback, with Love's vocals ranging from whispers to guttural screams.
 Love described the band's earliest songwriting as being based on "really crazy Sonic Youth tunings".
 Nonetheless, Love claimed to have aimed for a pop sound early on: "There's a part of me that wants to have a grindcore band and another that wants to have a Raspberries-type pop band", she told Flipside magazine in 1991.
 Both Love and Erlandson were fans of the notorious LA punk band the Germs.
 In a 1996 interview for a Germs tribute documentary, Erlandson said: "I think every band is based on one song, and our band was based on "Forming" ...
 Courtney brought it into rehearsal, and she knew, like, three chords and it was the only punk rock song we could play."

 The band's second album Live Through This, captured a less abrasive sound, while maintaining the group's original punk roots.
 "I want this record to be shocking to the people who don't think we have a soft edge, and at the same time, [to know] that we haven't lost our very, very hard edge", Love told VH1 in 1994.
 The group's third album, Celebrity Skin, incorporated power pop into their hard rock sound, and was heavily inspired by California bands; Love was also influenced by Fleetwood Mac and My Bloody Valentine while writing the album.
 The group's 2010 release, Nobody's Daughter, featured a more folk rock-oriented sound, utilizing acoustic guitar and softer melodies.

 The group's chord progressions by and large drew on elements of punk music, which Love described as "grungey", although not necessarily grunge.
 Critics described their song style as "deceptively wispy and strummy", combined with "gunshot guitar choruses".
 Although the group's sound changed over the course of their career, the dynamic between beauty and ugliness has often been noted, particularly due to the layering of harsh and abrasive riffs which often bury more sophisticated arrangements.

+Other influences Hole have cited included Big Black, Joy Division, Smashing Pumpkins, the Wipers, the Pixies, R.E.M., Superchunk, the Cars, Sonic Youth, the Pretenders, the Runaways, Patti Smith, PJ Harvey, Sex Pistols, Green River, the Melvins, Nirvana, Babes in Toyland, Cheap Trick, Frank Black and Beat Happening.